Test Center Procedures and Regulations

 - Personal items other than ID documents are not allowed in the testing room.
-This includes all phones, tablets, PDAs, watches, and any other electronic, recording, listening, scanning, or photographic devices.
-If you are seen using or accessing any of these electronic devices and/or transmitting data, including but not limited to text messaging, email, and photographs, your device may be inspected and/or confiscated, and you will be dismissed from the test.
-If you brought a phone with you to the test center it must be turned off.
-You may not access your phone during the test or during breaks to check messages, make a call, or check the time.
+This includes backpacks, phones, purses, tablets, PDAs, watches, and any other electronic, recording, listening, scanning, or photographic devices.
+If you take any personal items into the testing room, or if you are seen using or accessing any electronic device, including but not limited to text messaging, email, and photographs, your device will be inspected and may be confiscated, and you will be dismissed from the test.
+You may not access your phone at any time for any reason, including during breaks.

 - Wedding and engagement rings and small stud earrings are permitted to be worn in the testing room after visual inspection.
 Test takers wearing large jewelry items, such as pendants or other hanging jewelry, objects and bracelets, will be asked to remove and store them before entering the testing room.
 Hair accessories such as clips, combs, barrettes and headbands will be closely inspected.

 - Clothing and other personal items that include, but are not limited to, hair accessories, neckties, bowties, hats, scarves, jackets and outerwear are subject to inspection by the test center administrator.
 Test takers wearing large hair clips or other objects in the hair such as buttons or other objects will be asked to remove and store them before entering the testing room.
 Refrain from wearing such items as you may be prohibited from wearing them in the testing room.

 - You may be required to remove your eyeglasses for close visual inspection.
 This inspection will take a few seconds and will be done at check-in and again upon return from breaks.